 Monumental Church is unique for many reasons.
 It was most notably designed during the Neoclassic period, and is one of the earliest and best examples of Greek revival architecture in the United States.
 Mills was the only architectural pupil of Thomas Jefferson.
 In his design, Mills adaptively used a Delorme dome from notes which Jefferson had taken during his tenure in France as the French Ambassador.
 The ashes of those who died in the Richmond Theatre Fire of 1811 are buried in a crypt beneath the floorboards of the Church.
 Famous parishioners included Chief Justice John Marshall and Edgar Allan Poe.

-Since acquiring the Landmark from the Medical College of Virginia Foundation in 1983, HRF has spent several million dollars on its restoration.
-So far, Historic Richmond Foundation has stabilized the roof, removed all Portland Cement from the building, white washed the exterior, restored the grounds, installed HVAC, completed an interior paint analysis of the sanctuary, repaired the plaster throughout the sanctuary, painted the sanctuary walls, woodwork, and pulpit the colors found by the paint analysis, and moved the original monument to storage and had an exact replica produced.
+Since acquiring the landmark from the Medical College of Virginia Foundation in 1983, Historic Richmond has spent several million dollars on its restoration.
+So far, Historic Richmond Foundation has stabilized the roof, removed all Portland Cement from the building, white washed the exterior, restored the grounds, installed HVAC, completed an interior paint analysis of the sanctuary, repaired the plaster throughout the sanctuary, painted the sanctuary walls, woodwork, and pulpit, and moved the original monument to storage and had an exact replica produced.
 The organization hopes that it will become an important gathering place for the Richmond community.
 Monumental Church is truly a National Treasure.

 The Monument Replication Project